This post may contain affiliate links. Please see my full disclosure policy for details.

 She seemed to accept my answer.

-As a parent, how are you raising your children to respect and celebrate differences and to be inclusive?
+As a parent, how are you raising your children to respect and celebrate differences and be inclusive?

 Even if you only have a toddler, it’s never too early to start planting these important values.